reubenmiller/go-c8y-cli/docs/_docs/concepts/error-handling.md

 #### Saving errors to a variable

-When using the PowerShell common parameter `ErrorVariable`, all errors that occured during the execution of the command will be stored in a variable with the given name.
+When using the PowerShell common parameter `ErrorVariable`, all errors that occurred during the execution of the command will be stored in a variable with the given name.
 You can check the variable for detailed information about any errors.

 Note: The `ErrorVariable` parameter accepts just the name of the variable not the actual variable itself!